AemikaChow/AiDLab-fAshIon-Data/README.md

 - &nbsp;Images are collected from the Internet or created by us; Labels in these datasets are all manually annotated;
 - &nbsp;For some datasets that need PASSWORD, please send email to xingxingzou@aidlab.hk for further inquiry;
+- &nbsp;For the detailed description in Chinese, you could search "又长尾巴了怎么办" of WeChat Official Account;

 🖤 **QUICK CHECK**